neoforged/.github/primers/1.22/index.md

 }
 ```

+### Block and Terrain Split

+`RenderPipeline`s that were used by both a standalone block and the terrain has been split into separate pipelines: one with prefix `_BLOCK` and `_TERRAIN`, respectively.
+This includes the solid, cutout, translucent, and tripwire pipelines.
+No block variant exists for the translucent pipeline.

 - `com.mojang.blaze3d.opengl`
+    - `GlDevice` now takes in a `ShaderSource` instead of a `BiFunction`
+        - `getOrCompileShader` now takes in a `ShaderSource` instead of a `BiFunction`
     - `GlRenderPass`
         - `samplers` now is a hash map of strings to `GlRenderPass$TextureViewAndSampler`s
         - `$TextureViewAndSampler` - A record that defines a sampler with its sampled texture.
     - `GlSampler` - The OpenGL implementation of a gpu sampler.
     - `GlTexture#modesDirty`, `flushModeChanges` are removed
+    - `GlTextureView#getFbo` - Gets the framebuffer object of a texture, using the cache if present.
 - `com.mojang.blaze3d.pipeline.RenderTarget#filterMode`, `setFilterMode` are removed
 - `com.mojang.blaze3d.platform.TextureUtil#solidify` - Modifies the texture by packing and unpacking the pixels to better help with non-darkened interiors within mipmaps.
+- `com.mojang.blaze3d.shaders.ShaderSource` - A functional interface that gets the shader source from its id and type as a string.
 - `com.mojang.blaze3d.systems`
+    - `GpuDevice`
-    - `GpuDevice#createSampler` - Creates a sampler for some source to destination with the desired address and filter modes.
+        - `createSampler` - Creates a sampler for some source to destination with the desired address and filter modes.
+        - `precompilePipeline` now takes in a `ShaderSource` instead of a `BiFunction`
+        - `getMaxSupportedAnisotropy` - The maximum anisotropic filtering level supported by the hardware.
     - `RenderPass#bindTexture` now takes in a `GpuSampler`
     - `RenderSystem`
         - `samplerCache` - Returns a cache of samples containing all possible combinations.